The number of questions and answers depends on whether you are logged in.

 As long as no other real-time software or similar system-critical software is installed, (almost) nothing exists, which interrupts or delays the real-time task except:

-- Ordinary Windows activities cannot replace real-time task.
-Windows has the priority 1, whereas the RealTime tasks have the priorities from 1 to 255.
+Windows has the priority 0, whereas the RealTime tasks have priorities from 1 to 255.
 DPC has no influence.

-- To achieve the goal to improve the real-time behavior, only the Dedicated Mode, which supports the exclusive use of single CPU cores in real-time.
-Without Windows influence the maximum jitter is less than 1 us.
+- To achieve the best real-time behavior use the dedicated mode, which supports the exclusive use of single CPU cores in real-time.
+Without Windows influence the maximum jitter will be less than 1 us.